agilepro/epiconsciousness/docs/Ethics/Morality/definitions.md

 We start with some definitions of terms, none of which are intended to be controversial, but but just saying that in this work I will use these terms in this way.

 **good/right** - Good has many meanings.
-Here it will mean morally good.
+Actions, qualities, or principles are morally good when they are considered right, virtuous, benevolent, and beneficial.
 Doing the right thing, is to act morally good.
 Such as being kind to people is morally good.
 Instead of saying something is physically good for you, we can use the term beneficial.
 So that there is no confusion, if something feels good, we will call it pleasurable.
 If something tastes good, we will call it delectable.
 Instead of saying that the student picked the right answer, we will use the term correct answer.

 **bad/evil/wrong** - We will use these words interchangeably to mean simply morally bad, the opposite of morally good.
 The word 'evil' will not necessarily used to mean profoundly bad, but just the action is not morally good.
 Instead of saying that the student picked the wrong answer, we will use the term incorrect answer.
 If I use the term 'sin' it will mean the same as bad or evil.